Hotel Savoy

 The Hotel Savoy at 214 West Ninth Street was the crown jewel of downtown Kansas City when it opened in 1888, an elegant destination that embodied the city's aspirations to become a cultural capital of the American heartland.
 For over a century, it hosted travelers, dignitaries, and society events in its ornate lobbies and well-appointed rooms.
 After a period of closure beginning in 2014, the hotel was reborn as the 21c Museum Hotel Kansas City, combining boutique hospitality with contemporary art.
 But one permanent guest predates any renovation and refuses to check out.

 The haunting centers on Room 505, where a woman named Betsy Ward died in the late 1800s.
 The circumstances of her death remain disputed -- some accounts describe a suicide in the bathtub, while others suggest foul play was involved.
-What is not disputed is the intensity of the paranormal activity that has emanated from Room 505 for over a century.
-The shower in the room has been observed turning on and off by itself, and music plays from within the room when it is confirmed to be unoccupied.
-Doors that staff members have locked and verified as secure open on their own, and guests who have stayed in 505 report an overwhelming feeling of a presence in the room, particularly near the bathroom.
+What isn't disputed is the intensity of the activity that has emanated from Room 505 for over a century.
+The shower in the room has been observed turning on and off by itself, and music plays from within the room when it's confirmed to be unoccupied.
+Doors that staff members have locked and verified as secure open on their own, and guests who've stayed in 505 report an overwhelming feeling of a presence in the room, particularly near the bathroom.

-Guests and staff throughout the hotel have heard unexplained voices, observed shadows moving independently of any living person, and experienced doors opening and closing on their own in multiple areas of the building.
-The phenomena are so consistent and so well-documented that the hotel's paranormal reputation has become as much a part of its identity as its architecture and its art collection.
+Guests and staff throughout the hotel have heard voices with no visible source, observed shadows moving independently of any living person, and experienced doors opening and closing on their own in multiple areas of the building.
+The phenomena are so consistent and so well-documented that the hotel's haunted reputation has become as much a part of its identity as its architecture and its art collection.

 The Hotel Savoy's transformation into a contemporary art museum hotel has added an ironic dimension to its haunting -- a building dedicated to showcasing creative expression is itself the canvas for spectral performances that no curator arranged and no artist intended.
 Betsy Ward, whoever she truly was and however she truly died, remains the hotel's most enduring installation.